-The Early Childhood Education (ECE) Lab School (formerly known as the Child Development Center) offers toddler, preschool, and transitional kindergarten programs.
+The Early Childhood Education (ECE) Lab School offers toddler, preschool, and transitional kindergarten programs.

 The ECE Lab School in San Marcos provides services to approximately 130 children ages 18 months through transitional kindergarten.
 The ECE Lab School receives funding from the California Department of Education and from parent fees.
 The ECE Lab School serves children of Palomar College students, faculty, staff, and community members.
 The ECE Lab School also serves as a laboratory for students who are Child Development majors.
 Students are trained in proper room environments, appropriate group experiences, activities, and techniques.